-Does any other flower the large open and smiling face of the sunflower?
+Does any other flower have the large open and smiling face of the sunflower?
 Not just another pretty face, the sunflower is a butterfly host plant and a nectar source for pollinators.

 Sunflowers Attract Birds, Bees, and Pollinators

 Game birds, songbirds, and rodents eat the large, nutritious seeds of sunflowers.
-The squirrels in my garden nip off the seed heads before they even mature.

 Small mammals who relish the seeds include the least chipmunk, eastern pocket gopher, ground squirrels, lemmings, meadow mice, pocket mice, white-footed mice, prairie dogs, and kangaroo rats.
 Muskrats eat the stems and foliage.
 Antelope, deer, and moose browse on the plants.